top of page

 Weight: 10-15 pounds

-Many Canadian lines of Brittany are on the smaller side and more in the 25-30 pound range, and in fact, both our female Brittanys, Ceyda and Vera, fall within that smaller weight category.
+Many Canadian lines of Brittany are on the smaller side and more in the 25-30 pound range.

 Below images are from Google and Pleasant Meadows takes no claim to their content: